 We have thousands of visitors entering Nepal every year for Everest Base Camp Trek.
 We often hear the same question from most of them.
-They are;- “How do I prepare for the trek?” & “How hard is the Trek?”.
-Many people take Everest Base Camp trek as something impossible for untrained trekkers & It’s true that the trek is tougher than the lots of people imagine it.
+They are; - “How do I prepare for the trek?” & “How hard is the Trek?”.
+Many people take the Everest Base Camp trek as something impossible for untrained trekkers & It’s true that the trek is tougher than lots of people imagine it.
 While the trek is tough, it is still possible to complete the trek smoothly with proper training & preparation.
-With the right attitude & training, trekkers of all age, size & shape can complete the trek & have a wonderful time during their journey.
+With the right attitude & training, trekkers of all ages, sizes & shapes can complete the trek & have a wonderful time during their journey.

-Everest base camp Trek is a non-technical trek that doesn’t require any mountaineering experience.
-Despite it being achievable trek that most of the trekkers can complete easily, there are some challenges that come along your way on this journey.
+Everest Base Camp Trek is a non-technical trek that doesn’t require any mountaineering experience.
+Despite it being an achievable trek that most trekkers can complete easily, there are some challenges that come along your way on this journey.
 The highest point on your trek will be Kala Patthar which stands at just over 5500m.
 Even the starting point of your trek will be at an altitude of 2800m at Lukla airport.
 Depending on your fitness level, you’ll have to train & prepare for yourself.
 You should get yourself physically & mentally ready to take on this challenge & also don’t forget to check in with your doctor before taking any physical challenges.

 It is best to have some strength training done before your ultimate trekking.
 Strength training is the best option if you can’t go for practice hikes, it’ll help your body & legs get ready as you will be walking & gaining elevation for several hours a day.
 This training helps to build your strength, stamina & fitness level which is a great start for your trek.
 You can repeat this training 2-3 times a week & you’ll definitely not regret doing this as it will help you have a much more comfortable & enjoyable time during your trek.